 Westporters are extremely friendly, open and highly engaged in their interests (especially raising their kids).
 I have not found any of the negative stereotypes associated with lower Fairfield County to be true.
 People are mostly down-to-earth and welcoming.

-What are your favorite restaurants in Westport and in the area?
+What are your favorite restaurants in Westport and in Fairfield County?

-The Cottage is my favorite restaurant in town.
+The Cottage is my favorite restaurant in Westport.
 We also enjoy enjoy OKO, The Whelk, Le Penguin and Jesup Hall for date night.
-With the kids, our favorites are Kawa Ni, Aux Delices and Shanghai Gourmet.
+With the kids, our favorites restaurants in Westport are Kawa Ni, Aux Delices and Shanghai Gourmet.
 Westport is lucky to have the best food in Fairfield County by far.

 What are your go-to places in Westport?

-My go-to places are: for color and cut: Kelsey at Haus of Pretty.
-Blowouts: Whip Salon or Styles by Shanice for house calls.
-Eyebrows: Melissa Potter at Sola Salon Studios.
+I have many go-to places in Westport!
+For color and cut, I go to Kelsey at Haus of Pretty.
+For blowouts, I like Whip Salon or Styles by Shanice for house calls.
+For my eyebrows, I only go to Melissa Potter at Sola Salon Studios.
 My #1 chill-out spot is Sun Reflexology.
 I love to workout with Mo Prester at Joyride.
 My favorite store in Westport is Fred Sip and Shop.
-The best clothes and accessories, the coolest vibe.
+They have the best clothes and accessories, the coolest vibe.
 I am a brand ambassador for Fred.
 We also love Garden Cinemas in Norwalk.

 Can you describe your social life?